Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumic-job.md

 #SBATCH --ntasks=256            # Total number of mpi tasks
 #SBATCH --mem=0                 # Allocate all the memory on each node
 #SBATCH --time=1-12:00:00       # Run time (d-hh:mm:ss)
-#SBATCH --mail-type=all         # Send email at begin and end of job
 #SBATCH --account=project_<id>  # Project for billing
 #SBATCH --mail-user=username@domain.com